howardleejh/pundix-technical-test/README.md

 ### Prerequisites

-If you do not have npm, please install the latest stable version of npm
+If you do not have npm, please install the latest stable version of npm:

 ```sh
 npm install npm@latest -g